dshetty067/Youtube-Clone/README.md

+<< YOUTUBE-CLONE : >>

+This is a YouTube clone application built with React and Vite.
+The project aims to replicate the core features of YouTube, providing a platform for users to view, and interact with video content.

+Features :
+>> Home Page: Displays trending videos and recommended content.
+>> Video Playback: Users can watch videos with a custom video player.
+>> Comments Section: Users can read and post comments on videos.
+>> Responsive Design: Optimized for both desktop and mobile views.

+Technologies Used :
+>> React: For building the user interface.
+>> Vite: For a fast development environment and optimized build process.
+>> CSS Modules: For styling components.
+>> React Router: For navigation and routing.

+Prerequisites :
+>> Node.js
+>> npm

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.